val-lavric/spert-chess/README.md

 * You can save current position and reload it at a later time, no whole game saving

-* Has its own opening book
+* Has its own chess openings book

 ## How it was made